stevenlawrance/eap_proxy/README.md

+# Fork of eap_proxy that supports encapsulating EAPOL packets within UDP

+This fork of eap_proxy allows two separate systems, such as Raspberry Pis, to transport EAPOL packets between the ONT side of an AT&T fiber gateway and the actual AT&T ONT when both exist in different physical locations with the only connectivity between the two involving managed switches that block EAPOL packets, such as UniFi switches.
+By encapsulating EAPOL within UDP packets that can flow normally via managed switches, an AT&T fiber gateway and an AT&T ONT can exchange EAPOL packets despite traversing EAPOL-unfriendly managed switches by having eap_proxy instances on both sides encapsulating EAPOL within UDP.

+# The rest of this document are original from eap_proxy

+The following are from the original maintainer of eap_proxy.

 # End of Life

 I originally developed `eap_proxy` in 2017 for use on an EdgeRouter Lite running EdgeOS v1.9.1.1 where it worked well for me for many years.
 In 2024, I switched to a Dream Machine Pro using [wpasupplicant to bypass the AT&T router](https://old.reddit.com/r/Ubiquiti/comments/18rc0ag/att_modem_bypass_and_unifios_32x_guide/).